addod19/BookStoreLibrary/README.md

 2. Delete a book
 3. Change status from Read to Unread and vice versa

-The books are remain in browser's localStorage
+The books are stored in browser's localStorage

 ## Screenshots